-...who doesn't need to be perfect, who doesn't judge others for not being perfect and who teaches her child the necessity of not being perfect and of being different among people.
-And who takes a lot of (perfection) stress off her child's shoulder.
+...who doesn't need to be perfect, who doesn't judge others for not being perfect and who teaches her child the beauty not being perfect and of being different among people.
+And therefore she takes a lot of (perfectionism) stress off her child's shoulder.

-...who accepts the love that her child feels for her, but who also equally accepts all the other feelings that may come from him, even anger.
+...who accepts the love that her child feels for her, but who also equally accepts all the other feelings that may come from the child, even anger or rejection.

-...who admits that she has feelings of unconditional love for her child, but also acknowledges that there will be moments in everyday life when she will be experience more negative and overwhelming feelings.
-She knows that these cannot erase or diminish the loving part.
+...who admits that she has feelings of unconditional love for her child, but also acknowledges that there will be moments in everyday life when she will be experiencing more negative and overwhelming feelings.
+She is well aware that these uncomfortable, conflicting feelings cannot erase or even diminish her loving side.

 ...who doesn't compare herself with other mothers, and therefore doesn't teach her child this non-stop, obsessive, self-defeating habit of comparison.